-This text is discussing Swedish policy surrounding early childhood education and care (ECEC).
+Read about the Swedish policy surrounding early childhood education and care (ECEC).
 It states that while Sweden’s ECEC is ranked highly globally, there is significant variation in the quality of care depending on the specific environment.
-The text argues that the qualities of a country’s ECEC are much more diverse and complex than what is suggested by national comparisons.

 This research supports the benefits of having students work in subgroups in preschool, but it’s surprising that there hasn’t been more investigation into why preschool teachers do this, or how they plan it.
 A few studies have shown that subgroups are often organized randomly, without much thought, and are mainly used to help with classroom management issues.
 This study is trying to add to the knowledge of this practice by looking at why preschool teachers organize the whole group into subgroups.